Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 4. BOOKS AND SPECIALIST JOURNAL VOLUMES:

-A) TEXTBOOKS: Editor of 19 textbooks including MRCP Part 1, MRCP Part 2; Granulomatous Disorders; Return of the White Plague; Clinics in Chest Medicine -Tuberculosis; Infectious Diseases Clinics of North America vols x 3; the global 'classics: a) Manson's Tropical Diseases,21st and 22nd editions. b) Tuberculosis- a comprehensive Clinical Reference.
+A) TEXTBOOKS: Editor of 19 textbooks including Granulomatous Disorders; Return of the White Plague; Clinics in Chest Medicine -Tuberculosis; Infectious Diseases Clinics of North America vols x 3; the global 'classics: a) Manson's Tropical Diseases,21st and 22nd editions. b) Tuberculosis- a comprehensive Clinical Reference. c) Perspectives in Medicine-TUBERCULOSIS -edited with S.Kaffmann (Max Planck) and Eric Rubin (Harvard)

 B) JOURNAL THEME SERIES: Several TB SERIES: eg: a.
 Lancet 2006 and 2010 series; b).
 Lancet Infectious Diseases Series 2012, c.
 Lancet Mass Gatherings Medicine series 2014; d.
 Lancet ID Series on Emerging RTIs; e.
 Current Opinion in Pulmonary Medicine series 1999-2014, f.
 ID Clinics North America, g.
 International Journal of Infectious Diseases TB series 2015.

-5. GLOBAL HEALTH CURRICULUM DEVELOPMENT: Founder member with Prof J.Yudkin, of IHMEC-Intl Health Medical Education Centre at UCL-SSMs in international health, intercalated BSC in International health at UCL.
+5. GLOBAL HEALTH CURRICULUM DEVELOPMENT: Founder member and pioneer of Global Health at UCL in 1998 with Prof J.Yudkin -starting with forming IHMEC-Intl Health Medical Education Centre at UCL-SSMs in international health, intercalated BSC in International health at UCL.
+IHMEC and Inst Child Health maternal/child health merged to form UCL Institute of Global Health.

 |1987||PhD||Doctor of Philosophy – Medicine||London School of Hygiene and Tropical Medicine|